-Specify the conditions under which the digital alarm output or signal contact should report an error.
+Specify the conditions under which the digital alarm output should report an error.

 Power Supply lost: An error message is generated if supply voltage PWR1 or PWR2 is lost.

 Monitored link down: Under "Advanced", select the ports to which link down behavior should be reported.